ng-Classic/ng-classic/aio/content/guide/understanding-angular-animation.md

-# Understanding Angular Classicanimation
+# Understanding Angular Classic animation

 Animation provides the illusion of motion: HTML elements change styling over time.
 Well-designed animations can make your application more fun and straightforward to use, but they aren't just cosmetic.

 ## Prerequisites

-Before learning Angular Classicanimations, you should be familiar with building basic Angular Classicapps:
+Before learning Angular Classic animations, you should be familiar with building basic Angular Classic apps:

 *   [Tutorial](tutorial)
 *   [Architecture Overview](guide/architecture)